Fall 2020 Return Plan

 Cape Fear Community College has established Health and Safety Protocols for the COVID-19 Pandemic to keep our campus community safe and healthy.
 These guidelines emphasize social distancing, enhanced cleaning protocols, and recommendations for proactive personal hygiene.

 - Social distancing – Maintaining a safe social distance of at least six-feet is vital to the safety of our campus community.
 To promote this practice, we have placed signage throughout our facilities.
 One-way entrances and exits have also been marked in some buildings to promote social distancing.
 Seating areas, water fountains, restrooms, computer labs and classroom spaces have been marked for safety.

-- Face Coverings – Face coverings are now required in all public locations including classrooms, shops, labs, hallways or outside locations where people may congregate and a safe distance of six feet cannot be reliably maintained.
-Students will be expected to bring their own face coverings, however the college will have a limited supply of disposable masks on hand if needed.
+- Face Coverings – Face coverings are required in all public locations including classrooms, shops, labs, hallways and in outside locations where people may congregate and a safe distance of six feet cannot be reliably maintained.
+Students will be expected to bring their own face coverings, however, the college will have a limited supply of disposable masks on hand if needed.